glennhickey/progressiveCactus/README.md

 **`<seqFile>`**

 Text file containing the locations of the input sequences as well as their phylogenetic tree.
+The tree will be used to progressively decompose the alignment by iteratively aligning sibling genomes to estimate their parents in a bottom-up fashion.
+If the tree is not specified, then a star-tree will be assumed (a single root with all leaves connected to it) and all genomes will be aligned together at once.
 The file is formatted as follows:

-    NEWICK tree
+    NEWICK tree (optional)
     name1 path1
     name2 path2
     ...
     nameN nameN

-* The tree must be on a single line.
+* The tree, if specified, must be on a single line.
 All leaves must be labeled and these labels must be unique.
 Labels should not contain any spaces.
-* There must be a single line mapping each leaf label in the tree to its sequence path.
+* Branch lengths that are not specified are assumed to be 1
+* Lines beginning with # are ignored.
 * Sequence paths must point to either a FASTA file or a directory containing 1 or more FASTA files.
 * Sequence paths must not contain spaces.
+* Sequence paths that are not referred to in the tree are ignored
+* Leaves in the tree that are not mapped to a path are ignored
 * Each name / path pair must be on its own line
 * Paths must be absolute

 Example:

+	  # Sequence data for progressive alignment of 4 genomes
      (((human:0.006,chimp:0.006667):0.0022,gorilla:0.008825):0.0096,orang:0.01831);
      human /data/genomes/human/human.fa
      chimp /data/genomes/chimp/